Steinar Aspli

 Steinar Aspli (born 14 December 1957) is a Norwegian politician for the Centre Party.

 He served as a deputy representative to the Norwegian Parliament from Nord-Trøndelag during the term 1997–2001.
-On the local level he is mayor of Nærøy municipality since 1999.
+On the local level he was mayor of Nærøy Municipality from 1999 to 2019.

 Since 2005 he is chairman of the board of the Nord-Trøndelag Health Trust.
 He succeeded Lars Peder Brekk.